-guaran -party of tee and sement Limitation on Highest Ratio of accumulated amounts of Parent company Endorsements/ guarantees to No. Name of guarantor Relationship with the Company amount of guarantees and endorsements for a specific enterprise (note 1) endorsements Balance of guarantees and endorsements as of reporting date Actual usage amount during the period Property pledged for guarantees and endorsements (Amount) Maximum amount for endorsements/ guarantees to third parties on behalf of subsidiary to third parties on behalf of parent company third parties on behalf of companies in Mainland China 0 Company Technology 100% owned subsidiary by the Company 209,700 (USD7,500) , - 1.64 % 5,062,440 Y Ň Ν
+Counter-party of guarantee and endorsement Limitation on Highest Ratio of accumulated amounts of Parent company Endorsements/ guarantees to No. Name of guarantor Name Relationship with the Company amount of guarantees and endorsements for a specific enterprise (Note) endorsements Balance of guarantees and endorsements as of reporting date Actual usage amount during the period Property pledged for guarantees and endorsements (Amount) Maximum amount for endorsements/ guarantees to third parties on behalf of subsidiary to third parties on behalf of parent company third parties on behalf of companies in Mainland China 0 Company Technology 100% owned subsidiary of the Company 1,840,965 241,125 (USD7,500) - - 1.67 % 5,522,896 Y N N

-Note 1: The total amount of endorsements/ guarantees the Company or the Group is permitted to make shall not exceed 40% of the Company's net worth.
-Endorsements/ guarantees the Company and the Group are permitted to make for a single company shall not exceed one third of the amount mentioned above.
+Note: The total amount of endorsements/ guarantees the Company or the Group is permitted to make shall not exceed 40% of the Company's net worth.
+The total amount of endorsements/ guarantees the Company or the Group is permitted to make for a single company shall not exceed 1/3 of the amount aforementioned.